happydasch/nspanel_haui/README.md

     - locking panels
     - popups

-- **Version 0.2.x**: Sort it out - configuration and entity handling
+- **Versions 0.2.x**: Sort it out - configuration and entity handling

   Configuration and entity handling, more definitions, better code, sort out issues

-  0.2.1:
+  Things done for this cycle:

   - clock: restyle clock, only 3 days forecast, show notifications icon.
+  - weather: show notifications icon.
+  - light: various updates
+  - music: fix media lists
   - wakeup: make the wakeup process more configureable. add default wakeup behaviour.
   - wakeup: open previous panel if display was not off, open home panel if display was off after wakeup.
+  - eye-candy:
+    - wider sliders in different screens
+  - sounds: play sounds on startup and on notifications.

+  Things for this cycle to finish:

   - notifications: receive notifications and show them on the display.
 Show an icon on the home panel and on sleep panels.
 Notifications are available and can be opened and closed until discarded.
   - new panels:
     - notification: show current notifications.
-  - sounds: play sounds on startup and on notifications.
+  - sounds: play sounds on notifications.
-  - eye-candy:
-    - wider sliders in different screens

-  Things for this cycle to finish:

   - new functionality:
     - simplify config, internal handling
     - prepare for backend